-The zinc Mineral Resources and Reserves are reported above a 3.7% zinc equivalent cut-off.
-The Copper Mineral Resources and Reserves are reported above cut-off grades of 1.0% copper and 1.8% copper respectively.
+The zinc Mineral Resources and Reserves are reported above a site average cut-off grade of 3.8% zinc equivalent for zinc.
+The copper Mineral Resources and Reserves are reported above cut-off grades of 1.0% and 1.5% respectively.
+The Mineral Reserves have been calculated using variable Net Smelter Return (NSR) values based on area and mining method.
+The NSR is calculated on a recovered payable basis taking in to account copper, lead, zinc and silver grades, metallurgical recoveries, prices and realization costs.
 The Zinkgruvan Mineral Resource and Reserve estimates are prepared by the mine's geology and mine engineering department under the guidance of Lars Malmström, Resource Manager, employed by Zinkgruvan mine.
 Qualified Persons are Graham Greenway and Stephen Gatley.